HendersonRichardK/Fintech_CaseStudy/README.md

 **Domain:** Blockchain and Cryptocurrencies
 ![](https://github.com/HendersonRichardK/Fintech_CaseStudy/blob/master/Images/blockchain.jpg)

-**Trends & Innovations:**  Aside from its efficiency, blockchain's success in the financial sector has been driven by another prized luxury: security.
-Its peer-to-peer verification system -- which distributes the control once held by a single server to process massive amounts of data -- has become a compelling solution for financial institutions.
-The online ledger's immutability provides the assurance it will be safe from malicious outside forces.
+**Trends & Innovations:**  Blockchain's success in the financial industry has been a result of the security measures offered.
+The P2P verification system distributes control once held by a single server to process massive amounts of data.
+This provides safery assurance from malicious outside forces.

   *  According to Forbes, the use of blockchain technology to secure data and devices in the internet of things (IoT) doubled during 2018.
 There is a strong possibility this trend continues into the foreseeable future, as more organizations wake up to the potential of distributed, encrypted ledger technology in this field.
   *  More Blockchain Offerings from the Financial Services Industry